We welcome applications for research degrees at three levels:

 For general enquiries please contact the Postgraduate Research Service (tel. +44 (0)1603 591709 or e-mail firstname.lastname@example.org

-Funded studentships are available from October 2019, to support PhD students in Biology, Chemistry, Computing, Engineering, Environmental Sciences, Mathematics, Physics and Pharmacy.
+Funded studentships are available to start every October, to support PhD students in Biology, Chemistry, Computing, Engineering, Environmental Sciences, Mathematics, Physics and Pharmacy.

 Students in other disciples can apply to: